boxer-project/boxer-sunrise/README.md

 # Boxer Sunrise

-This is the current interation of the historic Boxer project.
+This is the current iteration of the historic Boxer project.

 ## Release Downloads